qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Nonce Computation {#nonce-considerations}
 -----------------

-With Multipath QUIC, each path has its own packet number space.
-With the current nonce computation {{I-D.ietf-quic-tls}}, using twice the same packet number over two different paths leads to the same cryptographic nonce.
+With Multipath QUIC, each uniflow has its own packet number space.
+With the current nonce computation {{I-D.ietf-quic-tls}}, using twice the same packet number over two different uniflows on the same direction leads to the same cryptographic nonce.
 Depending on the size of the Initial Value (and hence the nonce), there are two ways to mitigate this issue.

-If the Initial Value has a length of 8 bytes, then a packet number used on a given path MUST NOT be reused on another path of the connection, and therefore at most 2^64 packets can be sent on a QUIC connection.
-This means there will be packet number skipping at path level, but the packet number will remain monotonically increasing on each path.
+If the Initial Value has a length of 8 bytes, then a packet number used on a given path MUST NOT be reused on another uniflow of the connection, and therefore at most 2^64 packets can be sent on a QUIC connection.
+This means there will be packet number skipping at uniflow level, but the packet number will remain monotonically increasing on each uniflow.

 If the Initial Value has a length of 9 or more, then the cryptographic nonce computation is now performed as follows.
-The nonce, N, is formed by combining the packet protection IV (either client_pp_iv_n or server_pp_iv_n) with the Path ID and the packet number.
+The nonce, N, is formed by combining the packet protection IV (either client_pp_iv_n or server_pp_iv_n) with the Uniflow ID and the packet number.
 The 64 bits of the reconstructed QUIC packet number in network byte order is left-padded with zeros to the size of the IV.
-The Path ID encoded in its variable-length format is right-padded with zeros to the size of the IV.
-The Path IV is computed as the exclusive OR of the padded Path ID and the IV.
-The exclusive OR of the padded packet number and the Path IV forms the AEAD nonce.
+The Uniflow ID encoded in its variable-length format is right-padded with zeros to the size of the IV.
+The Uniflow IV is computed as the exclusive OR of the padded Uniflow ID and the IV.
+The exclusive OR of the padded packet number and the Uniflow IV forms the AEAD nonce.

 Validation of Exchanged Addresses {#validation_address}
 ---------------------------------

-To use addresses communicated by the peer through ADD_ADDRESS frames, hosts are required to validate them before using paths to these addresses.
+To use addresses communicated by the peer through ADD_ADDRESS frames, hosts are required to validate them before using uniflows to these addresses.
 The main reason for this validation is that the remote host might have sent, purposely or not, a packet with a source IP that does not correspond to the IP of the remote interface.
 This could lead to amplification attacks where the client start using a new path with a source IP corresponding to the victim's one.
 Without validation, the server might then flood the victim.
 Similarly for ADD_ADDRESS frames, a malicious server might advertise the IP address of a victim, hoping that the client will use it without validating it before.

 IANA Considerations